Client-side form validation

 } else if (email.validity.tooShort) {

-// If the data is too short,
+// If the value is too short,

 emailError.textContent = `Email should be at least ${email.minLength} characters; you entered ${email.value.length}.`;